alangshur/tinymsg/README.md

 # tinymsg

 A lightweight serialization library for Python using MessagePack with type-safe Pydantic models.
-This Python instance of the tinymsg serialization library is directly compatible with tinymsg-cpp and tinymsg-rs (both coming soon).
+This Python instance of the tinymsg serialization library is directly compatible with [tinymsg-cpp](https://github.com/alangshur/tinymsg-cpp) and tinymsg-rs (coming soon).

 ## Features